 There are many tools available on the market for Project Management and several Project Methodologies have been introduced over the years.
-There is not one methodology which fits all types of companies and all types of projects.
-Therefore, larger companies use often 3 or more different methodologies depending on scope, compliance areas and size of projects.
+There is not one methodology that fits all types of companies and all types of projects.
+Therefore, larger companies use often 3 or more different methodologies depending on scope, compliance areas, and size of projects.

 Business & Leadership

 In order to set up a project to win, the leadership must motivate and inspire the team to deliver the expected result, at the right time, within budget and in the expected level of quality.
 One of the expectations of Quality Management is to make the required resources available (tools and systems) to ensure business efficiency.
 In some companies, despite the wish to do so, this might be a challenge due to the current system landscape.
-Companies which are still in a position to make smart decisions should take advantage and build a company quality culture around the business’ optimal infrastructure.
-Equally important in a company is peoples objectives settings.
-Each employee, contractor and consultant, must have the same common goal across the organization and departments.
-It is important that all people have a focus on all three constraints: time, money and quality.
-When people in different departments are having different objectives, it creates a unharmonized collaboration and the result is a less effective business.
+Companies that are still in a position to make smart decisions should take advantage and build a company quality culture around the business’ optimal infrastructure.
+Equally important in a company is people’s objectives settings.
+Each employee, contractor, and consultant must have the same common goal across the organization and departments.
+It is important that all people have a focus on all three constraints: time, money, and quality.
+When people in different departments are having different objectives, it creates an unharmonized collaboration and the result is a less effective business.

-The expectations in Project Management are industry independent.
-However the same focus and attention to details are expected in larger and complex projects no matter which industry you are in.
-The Project Plan must include the tasks which is relevant to implement a solution which is fit-for-intended-use.
-In the non-regulated environment, documented information is important from a business criticality perspective.
-In an organization which is committed to customer satisfaction the documented information is important to achieve the certification.
+The expectations in Project Management are industry-independent.
+However, the same focus and attention to detail are expected in larger and complex projects no matter which industry you are in.
+The Project Plan must include the tasks which are relevant to implement a solution that is fit-for-intended-use.
+In a non-regulated environment, documented information is important from a business criticality perspective.
+In an organization that is committed to customer satisfaction, the documented information is important to achieve the certification.

-Managing a project includes balancing the constraints: Time, Budget and Scope, which on an individual basis does not necessarily give the expected level of Quality.
-I am convinced that balancing Time, Budget and Quality gives the agreed Scope.
-To be competitive in the market today, I believe that ‘quality’ is the parameter that you cannot compromise, but it is the parameter which can be tuned (optimized) the most.
-If quality activities were made easier, simpler and effective for the business they wouldn’t need to compromise any of the constrains or the final result.
-The company who has the best approach to quality management has the business advantage.
+Managing a project includes balancing the constraints: Time, Budget, and Scope, which on an individual basis does not necessarily give the expected level of Quality.
+I am convinced that balancing Time, Budget, and Quality gives the agreed Scope.
+To be competitive in the market today, I believe that ‘quality’ is the parameter that you cannot compromise, but it is the parameter that can be tuned (optimized) the most.
+If quality activities were made easier, simpler, and effective for the business they wouldn’t need to compromise any of the constraints or the final result.
+The company that has the best approach to quality management has the business advantage.

 Project Management Today

-Companies should choose to benefit from introducing tools where the project plan is automatically updated, and tasks are flagged with visual indicators of ‘on time’, ‘needs attention’ or ‘off track’.
-Visual indicators enable transparency, governance and project plan maintenance.
+Companies should choose to benefit from introducing tools where the project plan is automatically updated, and tasks are flagged with visual indicators of ‘on time’, ‘needs attention’, or ‘off track’.
+Visual indicators enable transparency, governance, and project plan maintenance.
 Each individual user will have their own task list and receive notifications of expected actions that are updated based on previous activities which are delivered in the project plan.
-This allow users to not only be available when a task is due but also to be proactive, supporting and provide project guidance.
+This allows users to not only be available when a task is due but also to be proactive, supporting, and provide project guidance.

 Future prospects of Project Management

-Futuristic online tools are soon going to be available and it will be much easier to get an overview over current tasks.
+Futuristic online tools are soon going to be available and it will be much easier to get an overview of current tasks.
 Some online tools are already on the market.

-It is important for all business to proritze harmonization of processes, now and in the future, to get a standa standardized result.
+It is important for all businesses to prioritize harmonization of processes, now and in the future, to get a standardized result.
 It is important that no matter who is running a project, the same high level of quality is delivered to the internal reviewers so that approval becomes a pure formality.

-Mining the data of project implementations, can also help assess and forecast the resources, personnel, scope, time, budget and quality for future projects.
-Monitoring and Evaluating projects at a greater scale gives the company an opportunity to learn from good and bad experiences to avoid making mistakes in new projects or projects running at the same time.
+Mining the data of project implementations can also help assess and forecast the resources, personnel, scope, time, budget, and quality for future projects.
+Monitoring and Evaluating projects at a greater scale give the company an opportunity to learn from good and bad experiences to avoid making mistakes in new projects or projects running at the same time.
 These experiences must be implemented into the templates so each new project will be based on a better foundation to achieve success.